Fyodor Polynin: Military career

 He joined the Red Army in October 1928.
 Polynin served as a cadet in the regimental school of the 101st Infantry Regiment, but in December 1928 he was transferred to the Red Army Air Forces.
 He graduated from the Joint School of Pilots and Aviation Technicians in Volsk in 1929.
 In 1931, he graduated from the 3rd Military School of Pilots and Aviation Technicians in Orenburg.

 War in China

 From June 1931, he served in the aviation brigade of the Air Force Academy of the Red Army named after I. Zhukovsky.
 Till 1933, he served as an instructor and flight commander.
 Polynin engaged in his first air combat missions from November 1933 to October 1934, while serving as a military advisor to Chinese Nationalist Air Force pilots.
-During this time, Polynin flew combat missions on board a Polikarpov R-5 to attack East Turkestan independence movement rebels who threatened to overthrow the Military Governor of Xinjiang Sheng Shicai, and successfully repelled the rebels attempt to takeover Ürümqi.
+During this time, Polynin flew combat missions on board a Polikarpov R-5 to attack East Turkestan independence movement rebels who threatened to overthrow the Military Governor of Xinjiang Sheng Shicai, and successfully repelled the rebels attempt to take over Ürümqi.